 An ugly and outdated room in our 1960’s colonial home transformed into an eclectic boy’s bedroom filled with color and meaningful decor.
 Check out the before and after photos to get inspiration for your own boy’s bedroom makeover.

 Trucks, trains, cars, dinosaurs, sports, superheroes and Star Wars: that’s what little boys are made of.
 Well, at least my little boy is.
 He’s also made of LEGOs, stuffed animals, and Ninja Turtles, too.
 My little dude has loads of different interests, so I didn’t want to fill his bedroom with characters that he’ll quickly outgrow.
 Instead, we created a meaningful and eclectic boy’s bedroom that represents all of the things he loves right now, but with pieces that will hopefully last him a long time.

 Before the Makeover

-When we first toured our house, my son’s bedroom-to-be looked bright but crowded.
-The room is simply too small for a full-size bed, two nightstands, and a desk, but it gets great natural light for most of the day.
+When we first toured our house, my son’s bedroom-to-be was bright but crowded.
+The room is simply too small for a full-size bed, two nightstands, and a desk, but it gets excellent natural light for most of the day.

 After: Adding Meaning to an Eclectic Boy’s Bedroom

-This is how is room stands right now.
-Well, I’m not going to show you the messy train table and pile of clothes that I shoved out of the way for these photos!
-I prefer to call this a “then and now” post rather than a “before and after” since I know my son’s tastes will change.
+This is how is room stands right now, minus the messy train table and the pile of clothes I shoved out of the way!
 The window in the photo below is the same as the one above the bed in the photo above.

-The wall color is Benjamin Moore Van Deusen Blue, which is a rich navy.
-I used it in the half-bath at our old house, and it’s a great color for making a small room look both larger and cozier at the same time.
+The wall color is Benjamin Moore Van Deusen Blue, which is a rich navy, and it’s a great color for making a small room look both larger and cozier at the same time.
 Quite a feat for paint!